CLSFramework/sample-playmaker-server-go-gRPC/README.md

 ## How to change the code

-The `server.py` file contains the logic in 3 main functions:
+The `server.go` file contains the logic in 3 main functions:
 `GetPlayerActions` receives a game state, and returns a list of actions for a player for for that cycle.
 The actions we can output are equivalent to the Helios Base (Proxy), which are abstracted into multiple levels.
 You can use actions such as `DoDash`, `DoTurn`, `DoKick` which directly apply force, or use actions such as `GoToPoint`, `SmartKick`, `Shoot` or [more](https://clsframework.github.io/docs/idl/).